Adriannom/fvtt-better-filepicker/README.md

 # fvtt-better-filepicker
 Module for Foundry Virtual Table Top.
 Toggle image thumbnails in the file picker.
 Also improves file picker visibility on small screens.

+## Compatibility
+Not compatible with image-previewer.
+If you discover any others please submit an issue and I'll include it here.

 ## Installation
 ### Method 1
 - Start up Foundry and click "Install Module" in the "Add-On Modules" tab.